gitter-badger/hibbitts-design-org/pages/blog/2015-10-20-flipped-lms-defined/post.md

 With this approach, instructors can create better experiences for students and themselves _today_.
 Deep-links to any needed LMS elements (i.e. assignment submissions, discussion forums, grades, etc.) with flow-through for user authentication is the only back-end requirement.
 A flipped-LMS can also support a student-centered learning ecology.

-Explore an example flipped-LMS implementation, created for my Simon Fraser University CMPT 363 course and built with [Grav CMS](http://grav.org) and [Canvas LMS](http://www.canvaslms.com/) at [http://cmpt-363-153.hibbittsdesign.com/](http://cmpt-363-153.hibbittsdesign.com/).
+Explore an example flipped-LMS implementation, created for my Simon Fraser University CMPT 363 course and built with the open source CMS [Grav](http://grav.org) + Instructure's [Canvas LMS](http://www.canvaslms.com/) at [http://cmpt-363-153.hibbittsdesign.com/](http://cmpt-363-153.hibbittsdesign.com/).